llauderesv/aws-eb-letsencrypt-config/README.md

 1. Create `.ebextensions` folder in your root of your project.

-2. Create `ssl.config` file under `.ebextensions` folder and paste the following code for enabling HTTPS to your website.
+2. Create `ssl.config` file under `.ebextensions` folder and paste the following code to enable HTTPS to your website.
 This code has an auto renew enabled so that you don't have to worry about when expiring your SSL Certificate.

 ```
 packages: